TRUMP’s Familiar Brand of Sexism

 "...How they hate them when they are “bitches” (say “No” to them); and how they loath them when they are “whores” (say “Yes” to them); how they despise them when they are “ball breakers” (intelligent, well educated, articulate and with opinions of their own); and how they can’t stand them when they are feminists (not good sports when it comes to rape jokes…)"

 The world is holding its breath for the US presidential elections.
 We all constantly turn our eyes to the United States anyway.
 Even though its own citizens are largely unaware of what is going on in other countries, the rest of the world is fixated on it: its politics, its pop culture, and all that is relating to the interactions of social and economic factors.
-Whether we are Europeans, Asians, Australians or Africans we, for some weird reason, feel to be a part of it, in a way that we don't feel about other countries.
-Maybe because it is an amalgamation of all races, all countries, each one of its citizens coming from somewhere else, carrying a part of the collective "us".
-Maybe it's because it is always a shinning possibility for every person in the world, hoping to "make" it.
-In any case, it leads the way by the size of its market, as much as by its military might.
+Whether we are Europeans, Asians, Australians or Africans we, for some weird reason, feel like are are a part of it, in a way that we don't feel about other countries.
+Maybe because it is an amalgamation of all races, all nations, each one of its citizens coming from somewhere else, carrying a part of the collective "us".
+Maybe it's because it is always a shinning possibility for every person in the world, hoping to "make" it (the "American Dream", that celebrated "pursuit of Happiness" of its Founding Fathers having been proven to be more relevant to Capitalism and greed rather than idealism after all) In any case, the US leads the way by the size of its market, as much as by its military might.
 It holds the keys and the power — not to mention the weapons — to change or destroy.
-To keep things as they are, to bring hope, or more fear
+To keep things as they are, to bring hope, or more fear.

-Things are changing everywhere, but there is a common thread, a thing that is beginning to happen everywhere, in the East, the West, the Islam, the “New word’ which goes unnoticed: women are again being put in their place by Patriarchy, which in the midst of all this violence and fear, and social change, is once again, empowered: Women are again being told by men to just be pretty and behave.
+Things are changing everywhere, but there is a common thread, a thing that is beginning to happen everywhere, in the East, the West, the Islam, the “New World’ which goes unnoticed: women are again being put in their place by Patriarchy, which in the midst of all this violence and fear, and social change, is once again, empowered: Women are again being told by men to just be pretty and behave.
 To sit silently and take it.
 They are again being reminded that they are nothing but bodies.
 And who better to amplify this message than the American Republican nominee for president?
 He is the man for the job all right!
-In fact, if he din’ t exist, this new epoch would have to invent him!
+In fact, if he didn’t exist, this new era (and the Religious Right) would have to invent him!
 Besides, his entry into the political spotlight was a necessity born out of the fact that a woman (of all things!) has good chances of becoming the next American president and leader of the free World!
 And they can't have that!